A Small Blue Key

 “Busy!”
 Marina said.
 “How are you?”

-In the living room Gregory raised his head from a page of nuclear physics equations long enough to roll his eyes.
+In the living room Nikolai raised his head from a page of nuclear physics equations long enough to roll his eyes.

 “I’d like you to know that I’m putting fifty dollars into the birthday account,” Lilian announced.